Early Life and Education of Richard Gere: A Complete Timeline

 Discover the defining moments in the early life of Richard Gere.
 From birth to education, explore key events.

-1978: Travel to Nepal and Meeting Tibetan Monks
+1978: Travels to Nepal and Meets Tibetan Monks

-In 1978, Richard Gere and Brazilian painter Sylvia Martins traveled to Nepal, where he encountered many Tibetan monks and lamas, furthering his interest in Buddhism.
+In 1978, Richard Gere traveled to Nepal with Brazilian painter Sylvia Martins.
+During this trip, he met numerous Tibetan monks and lamas, deepening his interest in Buddhism.

 1999: Ethnic Cleansing in Kosovo

-In 1999, Richard Gere made known to the American public the inhuman crimes and ethnic cleansing in Kosovo committed by the Serbian military machine against the Albanian civilian population.
+In 1999, Richard Gere unmasked and made known to the American public the inhuman crimes and ethnic cleansing in Kosovo perpetrated by the Serbian military machine against the Albanian civilian population living in its land.

-In February 2023, Richard Gere was diagnosed with pneumonia and hospitalized during a family vacation in Nuevo Vallarta, Mexico.
-His wife later reported that he fully recovered.
+In February 2023, Richard Gere was diagnosed with pneumonia while on a family vacation in Nuevo Vallarta, Mexico, and was subsequently hospitalized.
+He later fully recovered.